Etna: the fiery giant of Sicily

 - targeted itineraries

-An elegant and safe way to discover one of Sicily’s most extraordinary places.
+An elegant and safe way to discover one of the most extraordinary places in Sicily.

-If you want to rent a car at Palermo, Catania, or Trapani-Birgi airport, or anywhere else in Sicily, click this link https://www.tdsrent.it
+If you want to rent a car at Palermo, Catania, Trapani-Birgi airport or anywhere else in Sicily, click this link https://www.tdsrent.it

-If you want to arrange a transfer from one of the main airports or from anywhere in Sicily where you are located, click here https://www.tdstransfer.it
+If you want to arrange a transfer from one of the main airports or from anywhere in Sicily where you are, click here https://www.tdstransfer.it

 Transfer without waiting